-The general and special revenue fund budgets for the fiscal year ended June 30, 2017 were developed based on the School's anticipated revenues and expenditures, the expected student population for the school year, and federal grants.
-Over the course of the year, the school revised its general and special revenue fund budget.
-Refer to the Budgetary Comparison Schedule for additional reference.
+The General Fund and Special Revenue Fund budgets for the fiscal year ended June 30, 2020, were developed based on the School's anticipated revenues and expenditures and the expected student population for the school year.
+Refer to the Budgetary Comparison Schedule for additional information.